-- Rebuilding your strength through physical therapy and eccentric exercise to gently stretch the muscles and tendons and help you regain your range of motion.
+- Rebuilding your strength through physical therapy and eccentric exercise to gently stretch the muscles and tendons and help you regain your range of motion

-- Icing the area.
+- Icing the area

-- Wearing a brace.
+- Wearing a brace

-- Getting shock wave therapy, which are sound waves sent into the elbow (considered experimental by some health care providers).
+- Getting shock wave therapy, which are sound waves sent into the elbow (considered experimental by some health care providers)

-In more extreme or experimental cases, you could receive a cortisone injection into your elbow to decrease the pain, or your health care provider could recommend surgery to help repair the tendon and muscle attachment site.
+Additionally, in more extreme or experimental cases, you could receive a cortisone injection into your elbow to decrease the pain, or your health care provider could recommend surgery to help repair the tendon and muscle attachment site.